bcarr092/pyCovertAudio/README.md

 ## Running a Pre-Built Instance of pyCovertAudio

-In the `bin` directory there are pre-built binary versions of the libraries (e.g., CAHAL, CPCommon, CSignal) that pyCovertAudio depends on.
-Pre-built libraries for have been prepared for the following platforms and architectures:
+In the `bin` directory there are pre-built binary versions of the libraries (e.g., CAHAL, CPCommon, CSignal) that pyCovertAudio depends on coverting the following platforms and architectures:

 | Platform      | Architecture      |
 |---------------|-------------------|